parsareal/SD2/README.md

 ## Inference

-Select specific command line in `eval.sh`, the results will be stored in `data/spec_bench/model_answer/`.
+To run inference, select the appropriate command in `eval.sh`.
+Results will be stored in `data/spec_bench/model_answer/`:

 ```
 cd inference